OpenLMIS/openlmis-ref-distro/docs/source/architecture/interop.md

   there may be many sources of truth for specific aspects of that entity.
 It's important to note however that no two or more sources of truth may try to define the same aspect of the entity.
-* Derived data:  Is data which comes-from a source of truth.
+* Derived data:  Is data which comes from a source of truth.
 It may enhance/add to the definition that comes from the source of truth.  e.g. a Master Facility List (MFR) may be a source of truth that defines the names and locations of all the facilities.
 In OpenLMIS the Facilities we have would be derived from